redalgorithm/Calculator/README.md

 # Calculator
-This program represents a calculator with token support and enclosure matching (parenthesis, brackets, braces).
+This program represents a basic calculator which prioritizes equations using enclosure matching (parenthesis, brackets, braces) and tokens (ADT class).